msp-strath/cs208-logic/pages/index.md

 [The slides for this lecture](topic01-slides.pdf)

-1. [Entailment](entailment.html): **under construction** A generalised form of validity.
+1. [Entailment](entailment.html): A generalised form of validity.
 What does it mean to say a formula is true under some assumptions?

 2. [Introduction to Deductive Proof](proof-intro.html), which describes the general idea of proof systems, and introduces a small example of a proof system inspired by biology.